Apply from outside the UK

 Health screening

-Students from some countries are required to provide a medical certificate confirming that they are clear of tuberculosis, if they are coming to the UK for more than six months.
+Students from some countries and regions are required to provide a medical certificate confirming that they are clear of tuberculosis, if they are coming to the UK for more than six months.
 See an overview of the health requirements on the UKVI website.

 How to apply if you are under 18 years old